syedmuhamm/Fullstack-Developer---Applicant-task-by-Decadis/README.md

 I have decided to leave the orignal code for separate pages for each view, in the first commit.

 There were changes made during execution regarding code optimization, and there are possible places at this point to add more code optimization, clarification ( comments etc).

+21.04.2024

+installed dependencies for backend.

+Started Node.js and express with mocked data and established a connection with frontend.
+Then decided to with mysql, as backend, made a database and a table and established connection via node.js.

+Created endpoints for viewing, creating and deleting users.

+Implemented logic to faciliate endpoints in frontend.

+22.04.2024

+Code optimizations, i.e introduction of custom hooks

+Code cleaning, i.e removing redundant code.

+Introducing comments for better understading of each component.